People's Army of Vietnam: Equipment

-People's Army of Vietnam Special Forces parading in 2015 with Israeli-license ACE 31 rifles.
+People's Army of Vietnam Special Forces parading in 2015 with Israeli-licence ACE 31 rifles.

 From the 1960s to 1975 the Soviet Union, along with some smaller Eastern Bloc countries, was the main supplier of military hardware to North Vietnam.
 After the latter's victory in the war, it remained the main supplier of equipment to Vietnam.
 The United States had been the primary supplier of equipment to South Vietnam; much of the equipment left by the U.S. Army and the ARVN came under control of the re-unified Vietnamese government.
 The PAVN captured large numbers of ARVN weapons on 30 April 1975 after Saigon was captured.

 The T-6C Texan II trainer aircraft are one of the first major assets that PAVN has procured from its former enemy United States in the modern era.

 Russia remains the largest arms-supplier for Vietnam; even after 1986, there were also increasing arms sales from other nations, notably from India, Turkey, Israel, Japan, South Korea, and France.
-In 2016, President Barack Obama announced the lifting of the lethal weapons embargo on Vietnam, which has increased Vietnamese military equipment choices from other countries such as the United States, the United Kingdom, and other Western countries, which could enable a faster modernization of the Vietnamese military.
+In 2016, President Barack Obama announced the lifting of the lethal weapons embargo on Vietnam, which has increased Vietnamese military equipment choices from other countries such as the United States, the United Kingdom, and other Western countries, which could enable a faster modernisation of the Vietnamese military.
 Since 2018, the United States has begun to provide warships for Vietnam Coast Guard as part of the military cooperation between two states, the first of these ships arrived in 2021.

 Despite Russia remaining Vietnam's largest weapon supplier, increasing cooperation with Israel has resulted in the development of Vietnamese weaponry with a strong mixture of Russian and Israeli weapons.
-For examples, the STV rifles are three Vietnam-made indigenous service rifles modeled after the Galil ACE of Israel.
+For examples, the STV rifles are three Vietnam-made indigenous service rifles modelled after the Galil ACE of Israel.